-At the 2013 GB Rowing Team Senior and U23 Trials held on 20/12 April at Caversham, Andy and Mohamed Sbihi won the men’s pair.
+At the 2014 GB Rowing Team Senior and U23 Trials Andrew and George Nash came 2nd in the men’s pair.

 At the 2010 World Rowing Championships on New Zealand's Lake Karapiro, in the men's pair, Andrew with crewmate Pete Reed again came up against the reigning World Champions, Eric Murray and Hamish Bond of New Zealand in front of their home crowd, and won silver after an epic struggle just three-tenths of a second behind the New Zealanders.
 Greece took the bronze.